nllz/IRTF-HRPC/draft-research.md

 #### Conclusions

-Encrypted P2P and Anonymous P2P networks already emerged and provided viable platforms for sharing material {{tribler}}, publish content anonymously, and communicate securely {{bitmessage}}.These platforms are not perfect, and more research needs to be done.
+Encrypted P2P and Anonymous P2P networks already emerged and provided viable platforms for sharing material {{tribler}}, publish content anonymously, and communicate securely {{bitmessage}}.
+These platforms are not perfect, and more research needs to be done.
 If adopted at large, well-designed and resistant P2P networks might represent a critical component of a future secure and distributed Internet, enabling freedom of speech and freedom of information at scale.